 Who Is Jesus to Me Now?

 Jesus was probably an enlightened teacher and may even have been a recognized traditional healer, but his teachings, like many other enlightened teachers, was turned into a religion by his followers.
 His expression of who/what “god” is was to portray god as a “father”, an image that certainly struck a chord with his listeners, as they were very family oriented people and they could identify with the imagery that he used.
-He most likely thought of himself as “a” son of god, and somebody somewhere purposely turned it into “the” son of god.
+He probably may have thought of himself as “a” son of god, and somebody somewhere purposely turned it into “the” son of god.